Key Takeaways

 The follow-up is where much of the event value is realized.

-Define the event angle before you promote it
+Checklist 1: Define the event angle before you promote it

 A plain announcement is rarely enough.
 The strongest open house campaigns explain what makes the property worth seeing in person.
-That could be the backyard, the layout flow, the neighborhood feel, or the timing of the launch itself.
+That could be the backyard, the layout flow, the neighborhood feel, the staging, or the timing of the launch itself.

 If the event angle is clear, every invitation and reminder becomes more persuasive because it is attached to a benefit, not just a schedule.
+The event should answer the buyer's question: Why should I see this one live instead of scrolling past another listing online?

 Choose one reason the event matters now.